KSheridan86/project-5-RossAnthonyDesigns/README.md

 User Story:

-> Comment on Recipes - As a User, I would like to be able to comment on Recipes, so that all users can give and receive feedback on Recipes.
+> Logged in status is visible - As a User I can clearly see if I am logged in or not.

 Acceptance Criteria:
-* Given that I am logged in I should be able to post comments and read other users comments.
+* Given that I am a registered user, who is not logged in I can see this clearly and login if I want to.
-* Given that I am logged in I should be able to reply to comments left on Recipes .
+* Given that I am a registered user, who is currently logged in this is clearly visible.
+* Given that I am not a registered user I can see this and register if I want to.

 Implementation of tests:
-* Provide users with the ability to leave/view/reply to comments on Recipes.
+* Ensure to clearly show users their current logged in state.
+* Redirect users to login or register if they require it.

 All Tests Passed &#x2611;